 - The name and contact information of your designated school official or sponsor

 - Important Note: If you are a new student or a new exchange visitor participant, remember to carry with you the sealed envelope given to you by the U.S. Department of State's Consular Officer - attached to your passport.
 It is important that you do not open this envelope.

-- Please visit the website for U.S. Immigration Customs and Enforcement.
-This site provides useful information on what students can expect at a U.S. Port of Entry, as well as important information about immigration documents.
-The link called "I-515A Tool Kit" provides information to help you understand what documents you need to carry with you when arriving in the U.S., and anytime you travel outside of the U.S.
+- Visit the website for U.S. Immigration Customs and Enforcement to find useful information on what students can expect at a U.S. Port of Entry, as well as information about immigration documents.
+The link called "I-515A Tool Kit" provides information about what documents you need to carry with you when arriving in the U.S., and anytime you travel outside of the U.S.